 British designer Sia Taylor evokes the lyrical beauty of nature through her fine jewellery.
 While a sculpture student at London's Royal College of Art, Sia spent her last term at a research camp in the bush in Botswana.
-It was a creatively inspirational time, where Sia became deeply interested in the subtle lives and forms of nature around her.

 Read Sia Taylor's interview.